soft corals text index | photo index

 Family Alcyoniidae

 Where seen?
-This leathery coral with polyps like little glass stars is sometimes seen on some of our shores.
+This leathery soft coral with polyps like little stars is sometimes seen on some of our shores.
 Among coral rubble and sandy areas near reefs.

 Features: The colony about 10-15cm in diameter.
 Sometimes covering large areas of 50cm or more.

-The colony is usually thick, disk-like with a highly ruffled edge that extended into fingers or lobes.
-The leathery common tissue usually has many short, fat spindle-shaped structures usually paler than the common tissue which is usually beige, pinkish or yellowish.
+The colony may be thick, disk-like with a highly ruffled edge, or encrusting with knobs, lobes and fingers.
+The surface of the leathery common tissue usually has many large spindle-shaped structures usually paler than the common tissue.
+This is more obvious when the colony is out of water and the autozooid polyps are retracted.
+Common tissue may be beige, pinkish to yellowish, or dark brown to purplish.

 It has only one kind of polyp (autozooid) although there are very tiny spots among the autozooids giving the leathery common tissue has a rather 'crystalline' appearance.
-The transparent polyps are tiny (0.2cm), 8 short cylindrical tentacles with tiny branches, the body column hardly seen.
-The autozooids are only found on the upper side of the common tissue and tend to be clustered on the edges of the disk, with fewer in the middle of the disk.
+The transparent polyps are tiny (0.2cm), 8 short conical tentacles with tiny branches, the body column hardly seen.
 The autozooids can retract completely into the common tissue.
+In some, the autozooids emerge from small lumps or even long tubular segments of the common tissue.
+The animals harbour symbiotic algae (zooxanthellae).

 During one night trip, a large colony was seen with many tiny brittle stars all over the surface.
 This has not been observed during daylight visits.